openziti/ziti-doc/docusaurus/docs/quickstarts/services/index.md

 access".
 For this, you will install an [OpenZiti tunneller](../../core-concepts/clients/tunnelers/index.mdx) on your "clients" and on your "servers" and provide access to your services using these executables.
 If this sounds like a good place to start, [check out the host access quickstart](./ztha.md).

+## Edge Router Policy
+An Edge Router Policy is a policy/configuration that describes which Identities can connect to which Edge Routers

+## Service Edge Router Policy
+A Service Edge Router Policy is a policy/configuration that describes which Edge Routers are able to be used for inbound or outbound traffic for a particular Service